memogarcia/memogarcia.mx/_posts/2018-02-02-data-pipelines-python.md

         print(file)
 ```

-With this example, we can start to consume data as soon as is available with one restriction, once the data is consumed python will `forget` about it. while consuming less memory it might be an issue if some of the data is not processed correctly.
+With this example, we can start to consume data as soon as the first chuck is available with one restriction, once the data is consumed python will `forget` about it.
+While consuming less memory, it might be an issue if some of the data is not processed correctly.

 Here is a more complex example of data processing using generators where we find for a keyword is a list of files.